Echigo-Tsumari Art Field 2026

 • Shedding House

-[Opening days] April 25 (Sat) – November 8 (Sun) Closed on Tuesdays and Wednesdays (except holidays) *Open to guests only
+[Opening days] April 25 (Sat) – November 8 (Sun) Closed on Tuesdays and Wednesdays (except holidays) *Open to hotel guests only

 • Dream House

-[Open] May 30 (Sat) – Oct.
-18 (Sun) Closed on Tuesdays and Wednesdays (except holidays) *Opening days: May 30 (Sat), June 1 (Sun), June 15 (Sun), June 29 (Sun), July 13 (Sun), July
+[Opening days] May 30 (Sat) – Oct.
+18 (Sun) Closed on Tuesdays and Wednesdays (except holidays) *Open to hotel guests only

 • Australia House